 Think about your hackathon as a movie.
 You first release a teaser, then a trailer and then on the eventful weekend, the movie releases!
 This website will serve as a teaser for your event - the first step to spark a huge interest in your hackathon.

-A Pre-Registration Form: Capture the initial interest of your hackers.
+- A Pre-Registration Form: Capture the initial interest of your hackers.
 Getting their name, email and some social channels can be a great starting point.
 If you plan on working with MLH, include our required fields so that you can be onboarded as a Member Event faster.

 - A Support Email: You should be ready to answer potential attendees’ questions.
 This will have a great impact on the word of mouth marketing.

 - Social Handling: Links to your event’s Facebook, Instagram, and Twitter account

 - Release Date: A date when visitors should check back for more info

 - Frequently Asked Questions: A basic FAQ about your event to explain things to someone who has never seen or been to a hackathon before.

 - Sponsor Interest Page: A page just for sponsors, including:

 - Some information about your event and your team